mokolabs/jquery.picky.js/README.md

 [View online Picky demo](http://mokolabs.github.com/jquery.picky.js/)

-(You can also view this demo locally, by opening demo.html in your browser.)
+(You can also view this demo locally by opening demo.html in your browser.)

 ### FAQ